zikozee/K8s-Resources/README.md

 see trace list and monitor down to method being called in controller clas click on any of the requests to see how it trickles down

+IN CASE WE ARE NOT USING GCP as demonstrated in 09/10  we added dependencies opentracing-spring-cloud-starter and jaeger-tracerresolver
 				================
 				ERROR REPORTING
 				================